-Twenty-six competitions and twenty-nine anthologies in six years.
+Thirty competitions and thirty-three anthologies in eight years.
 I think this shows that it was an idea whose time had come.
 I often write about the organisation and administration of Stringybark Stories in the plural and this is simply because I could not have achieved what I have without the incredible and selfless assistance from so many creative people.
 I have listed them in the Bookshop (against each book), for it is those people who put the “We” in Stringybark Stories.

 Having written that, there are two other kinds of people who make Stringybark Stories such a success and they are all the wonderful writers and readers who support Stringybark Stories.
 I thank you all.